EgorKhvostikov/vintage_2025/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Welcome!

-This module, TeamCode, is the place where you will write/paste the code for your team's robot controller App.
-This module is currently empty (a clean slate) but the process for adding OpModes is straightforward.
+This eventUser, TeamCode, is the place where you will write/paste the code for your team's robot controller App.
+This eventUser is currently empty (a clean slate) but the process for adding OpModes is straightforward.

 ## Creating your own OpModes

 The easiest way to create your own OpMode is to copy a Sample OpMode and make it your own.

-Sample opmodes exist in the FtcRobotController module.
+Sample opmodes exist in the FtcRobotController eventUser.
-To locate these samples, find the FtcRobotController module in the "Project/Android" tab.
+To locate these samples, find the FtcRobotController eventUser in the "Project/Android" tab.

 Expand the following tree elements:
  FtcRobotController/java/org.firstinspires.ftc.robotcontroller/external/samples